P7h/P7h.github.io/Groovy/04_intro.md

 # Introduction

 * What is Groovy?
+* Type Systems
 * Code snippet showdown: Groovy vs. Java
 * How Groovy helps?
 * Few demos
 * Books on Groovy
 * Recommended Book
+* Groovy guys on Twitter

 ---V

+## Food for thought
+> Any Java file can be renamed as a Groovy file.
+And it will compile as fine.
+> Groovy runs on the JVM.

+---V

 ## Groovy
->  “Groovy is like a super version of Java.
-It can leverage Java's enterprise capabilities but also has cool productivity features like closures, DSL support, builders and dynamic typing.”
+> Groovy is like a super version of Java.
+It can leverage Java's enterprise capabilities but also has cool productivity features like closures, DSL support, builders and dynamic typing.

 <br>
 Groovy = Java – boiler plate code<br>